This article is for G Suite administrators. To manage your own groups, visit the Google Groups help.

-Setting Description NameA name that identifies the group in lists and messages.
+Setting Description NameName that identifies the group in lists and messages.
 Use these guidelines:

-- Group names can be up to 60 characters long.
+- Names can be up to 73 characters long.

-- If you have lots of groups, give them names that make it easy to identify their purpose.
+- Use names that make it easy to identify the group’s purpose.

-The purpose of the group or how it's used.
-You could include information about group members, group content, FAQs, links to related groups, and so on.
+Purpose of the group or how it's used.
+The information appears on the group’s About page.
+You could include information about group members, group content, an FAQ, links to related groups, and so on.

 Some words are reserved and can't be used as email addresses.
-View reserved words.
+For details, review Words that can't be used in email addresses and if you create the group at groups.google.com, review Understand reserved words.

 - Choose settings for group members with owner, manager, and member roles.
 Then choose whether the group is open to the entire organization and people outside the organization (external users):